Sina-pz/sap2000-automation/use-case-description.md

 - **Interactive Feedback**: Users can provide feedback or make manual adjustments between steps
 - **Visual Confirmation**: Results are visually presented in the familiar SAP2000 interface
 - **Partial Process Execution**: Users can execute only specific parts of the workflow (e.g., just creating floor areas or only performing optimization)
-- **Parameter Customization**: Engineers can adjust load values, section preferences, and other parameters through a simple interface
+- **Parameter Customization**: Engineers can adjust load values, section preferences, and other parameters through a simple chat interface

 #### Constraints